 Formerly Google Play Music All Access, Australia and New Zealand were the first countries to receive access to Google's fully integrated streaming service outside of the US.
 Google Play lets you upload up to 50,000 of your own tracks, as well as adding the benefits of streaming music on-demand from a library of 40 million tracks (ad-free).

 On the mobile apps, songs can be pinned or cached offline for listening without an active internet connection.

 Price: 30-day free trial, then AU$11.99 per month thereafter.

-Platforms: web interface, Android, iOS and Apple TV, Sonos.
+Platforms: Web interface, Android, iOS, Windows Phone, Xbox and Sonos.